whaynes/STCW23/jekyll/_assessments/OICEW-2-1C.md

 <tr><td>

 {% capture behavior %}
-{% do Plan, plan %} to make an external thread on 1/2" pipe
+{% do plan, Plan %} to make an external thread on 1/2" pipe
 {% endcapture %}
 {{ behavior | markdownify }}